 Things which grabbed my attention

 Garuda requires 30 GB of disk space, which I overlooked before installing.
 And it also seems a hard requirement, and the Calamares installer is configured that way.
-So, you have to have a minimum of 30 GB of root partition to install this version of Garuda Linux.
+So, you must have a minimum of 30 GB of root partition to install this version of Garuda Linux.

 Moreover, it takes around 6 GB of disk space for a default install, and I am not sure why the 30 GB limit is too hardcoded in the installer.